Plenty of benefits to the DNR

 I think Marion County has a couple of real good DNR Officers in Kocsis and Clark.
 Just remember it’s up to us the user of the great outdoors to find out and know the laws before we proceed.

-or trapping question you better call the Farmington office and find out the answer.
+I suggest if you’re not 100 percent clear on an hunting, fishing or trapping question you better call the Farmington office and find out the answer.

 Folks, it’s up to us to know and find out the facts.
 I’ll be the first to point out how the our state’s hunting and fishing regulations are written out.